 December 10, 2018

 Your values are important in guiding your actions along life’s journey.
 Likewise, your personal values affect your business life as well, driving your decisions and your performance as a small business owner.
 We’ll discuss these values so ideally you can align your business’s vision and mission with them and hire people who align with you.

 December 13, 2018

 As a business owner, you’ve probably heard of a SWOT Analysis – a process where you identify your business’ Strengths, Weaknesses, Opportunities, and Threats.
 However, performing this analysis is nothing more than a time-consuming exercise unless you can put its results to good use.
 You need to spend time working on those shortfalls to improve your business.
 Many business owners have used the SWOT assessment to improve their businesses and with the right understanding, so can you.
 In this article, I will discuss how to use the SWOT analysis within your strategic planning.

 December 17, 2018

 December 24, 2018

-Jeff Bezos, founder and executive officer of Amazon, once said, “What we need to do is always lean into the future; when the world changes around you and when it changes against you – what used to be a tail wind is now a headwind – you have to lean into that and figure out what to do because complaining isn’t a strategy.”
+Jeff Bezos, once said, “What we need to do is always lean into the future; when the world changes around you and when it changes against you – what used to be a tailwind is now a headwind – you have to lean into that and figure out what to do because complaining isn’t a strategy.”
 I fully agree… complaining is NOT a strategy.
 Strategies are plans of action.
 It’s time to stop complaining about your business and start working on your business by developing strategies to meet your objectives and grow your business.

 December 28, 2018